QASymphony/dotnet-samples/README.md

 # Run tests on Command Prompt or Terminal
 Open Terminal (or Command Prompt on Windows).

-Navigate to the dotnetcore-xunit-sample/ directory
+Navigate to the **dotnetcore-xunit-sample** directory.

 Publish the test project:
 ```